aquasecurity/tfsec/docs/checks/azure/monitor/activity-log-retention-set.md

 title: Ensure the activity retention log is set to at least a year
 ---

+# Ensure the activity retention log is set to at least a year

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation